aredotna/building/_posts/2018-01-30-visions-of-the-future.markdown

 layout: post
 image: https://d2w9rnfcy7mm78.cloudfront.net/1557256/large_ddb7208a9161cae402ac87d9e772c46d
 author: "Graham Johnson"
+description: "This week's collection rounds up channels with distinct visions for the future."
 ---

 _A Collection of Channels is a series highlighting channels we’re paying attention to on Are.na._